cockroachdb/docs/src/current/v24.1/known-limitations.md

 Some [schema changes]({% link {{ page.version.version }}/online-schema-changes.md %}) that [drop columns]({% link {{ page.version.version }}/alter-table.md %}#drop-column) cannot be [rolled back]({% link {{ page.version.version }}/rollback-transaction.md %}) properly.

-In some cases, the rollback will succeed, but the column data might be partially or totally missing, or stale due to the asynchronous nature of the schema change.
-[Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/46541)
+In some cases, the rollback will succeed, but the column data might be partially or totally missing, or stale due to the asynchronous nature of the schema change. [#46541](https://github.com/cockroachdb/cockroach/issues/46541)

-In other cases, the rollback will fail in such a way that will never be cleaned up properly, leaving the table descriptor in a state where no other schema changes can be run successfully.
-[Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/47712)
+In other cases, the rollback will fail in such a way that will never be cleaned up properly, leaving the table descriptor in a state where no other schema changes can be run successfully. [#47712](https://github.com/cockroachdb/cockroach/issues/47712)

 To reduce the chance that a column drop will roll back incorrectly: